viklund/courses/annotation/2016/practical_session/ExcerciseMakerCompareAnnot.md

 *gt gff3 -sort maker\_no\_abinitio.gff &gt; maker\_no\_abinitio.sorted.gff* (repeat for the other files)
 ### Counting features

-Next, we get the feature counts for both annotations and the reference from EnsEMBL:
+Next, we get the feature counts for the three annotations and the reference from EnsEMBL:

 *gt stat maker\_no\_abinitio.gff* (or whatever you decided to name the file(s).
 The use of the sorted file or the original one changes nothing here)